 hist(y, breaks = 30, xlab = "mmHG", main = "SystBP Females", col = "red")

 It is not symmetric around the mode but has skew to the right, towards the high values.
 This is common in positively valued measurements.
-Often logarithm of the values is much more symmetric and closer to a Normal distribution.
+Often logarithm of the values is more symmetric and closer to a Normal distribution.

 hist(log(y), breaks = 30, xlab = "log(mmHG)", main = "SystBP Females", col = "tomato")